Prayagraj: British rule

 Acquired in 1801, Allahabad, aside from its importance as a pilgrimage centre, was a stepping stone to the agrarian track upcountry and the Grand Trunk Road.
 It also potentially offered sizeable revenues to the company.
 Initial revenue settlements began in 1803.
 Allahabad was a participant in the 1857 Indian Mutiny, when Maulvi Liaquat Ali unfurled the banner of revolt.
 During the rebellion, Allahabad, with a number of European troops, was the scene of a massacre.

 Allahabad University, established in 1887, is one of the oldest modern universities in the Indian subcontinent.

 After the mutiny, the British established a high court, a police headquarters and a public-service commission in Allahabad, making the city an administrative centre.
 They truncated the Delhi region of the state, merging it with Punjab and moving the capital of the North-Western Provinces to Allahabad (where it remained for 20 years).
 In January 1858, Earl Canning departed Calcutta for Allahabad.
 That year he read Queen Victoria's proclamation, transferring control of India from the East India Company to the British Crown (beginning the British Raj), in Minto Park.
 In 1877 the provinces of Agra and Awadh were merged to form the United Provinces, with Allahabad its capital until 1920.

 The 1888 session of the Indian National Congress was held in the city, and by the turn of the 20th century, Allahabad was a revolutionary centre.
 Nityanand Chatterji became a household name when he hurled a bomb at a European club.
 In Alfred Park in 1931, Chandrashekhar Azad died when surrounded by British police.
 The Nehru family homes, Anand Bhavan and Swaraj Bhavan, were centres of Indian National Congress activity.
 During the years before independence, Allahabad was home to thousands of satyagrahis led by Purushottam Das Tandon, Bishambhar Nath Pande, Narayan Dutt Tiwari and others.
 The first seeds of the Pakistani nation were sown in Allahabad: on 29 December 1930, Allama Muhammad Iqbal's presidential address to the All-India Muslim League proposed a separate Muslim state for the Muslim-majority regions of India.

+After independence, areas from the adjoining region of Bagelkhand in the east were merged with Allahabad district, which remain part of the district to this day.
+The Mayawati government split the original Allahabad district into two districts, Kaushambi and Allahabad district.
+From 16 October 2018 it is officially renamed as Prayagraj.